-The increasing acceptance of blockchain tech and cryptocurrencies, as well as need for privacy and security, requires one to become aware of the best crypto wallets that serves their needs.
+The increasing acceptance of blockchain tech and cryptocurrencies, as well as the need for privacy and security, requires one to become aware of the best crypto wallets that serve their needs.

 Software wallets are classed further as mobile software such as mobile applications and desktop software wallets.
 They could use browser extensions or be installed directly to the computer.
 Desktop crypto wallets are preferred as they are more secure that their mobile and online counterparts.

 Desktop wallets are further classified as single asset or multi-asset depending on whether they support only one cryptocurrency or many.

 If you are looking for a multi-sig desktop wallet (meaning where you can run a wallet in join with other people, for instance in the organization or group settings), Electrum is a good choice althoguh it limits you to Bitcoin only.

 Another advantage of this desktop wallet is that it integrates with hardware wallets (namely Ledger, Trezor and Keepkey) that have been touted for their increased security than any other type of wallets.

 It allows you to sign transactions with a computer that